tangshuang/componer/README.md

  `- ...
 ```

-You can use componer to create packages, components and applications.
+You can use componer to create node runtime packages, browser-end components and applications.
 The difference amoung this types is componer.config.js, packages of npm always run in node environment, so the test options in componer.config.js is different, and there is no preview options.
 Applications will contains all dependencies, so there is not externals options in componer.config.js.

 In the core idea of componer "组件是素材，不是作品。", I suggest developers to hold up component ideas.
-You build components, and provide to others to use.
+You build components, and provide to others to use directly, but in fact, you do NOT need to build, because others developers who use your component will use your components source code to build all by themselves.
+So you can see in default component template, main option in bower.json and package.json are point to src files, not built files.
+*Keep in mind that components are used as resources of other productions, not as productions.*
 A component should follow the idea of **independence**.

 When run build task, components' or packages' dependencies will not be packed by webpack.
 However, "bower_components" is automaticly considered as modules which can be require in source code, so just use bower component name to import the component.